trust-ethos/ethos-whitepaper/ethos-mechanisms/review.md

 This will be thoroughly documented and transparent through our [credibility-score.md](credibility-score.md "mention").

+Reviews also require skin in the game; reviews that are left for users who are slashed are subject to misplaced endorsement penalties.

 ### Philosophy

 Reviews are fast and free.
 Thus they are a weaker but earlier signal.
 They may be a fluke or provide an early warning sign.